 The use of innovation and skillful execution to attack any prosecution is always the best defense.
-In all DUI cases—both felony and misdemeanor—Mr. Gabriel brings years of experience and expertise to your case to obtain the best results possible for the client.
+In all DUI cases—both felony and misdemeanor—Mr. Gabriel brings years of experience to your case to obtain the best results possible for the client.
 His knowledge and familiarity with all police investigative procedures, field sobriety testing requirements, and more are crucial and will be instrumental in helping protect your best interests.

 Motion to Suppress